Which Electrical Outlet Should I Use?

 A GFCI outlet is the most popular and the most safe electrical outlet for both residential and commercial locations.
 The GFCI outlet is designed to quickly turn off the outlet’s power when a short circuit or ground fault is detected.

-These tamper resistant outlets fall in line with the 2017 National Electric Code regulations and are the perfect replacement to any duplex receptacle.
+These tamper resistant outlets fall in line with current NEC regulations and are the perfect replacement to any duplex receptacle.

 The NEC now requires all GFCI protection for all 15-amp and 20-amp 125V outlets installed in the following locations: